AltraMayor/f3/README.rst

 no two blocks written are the same.
 The latter ties the contents of each block to the byte offset in a way that is not easily predictable by the flash disk.  f3read checks this content of each block for correctness.
+Blocks with a wrong byte offset are reported as overwritten if the pseudo-random data is correct or only contains 1 or 2 errors.
+Blocks with more than 2 errors in the pseudo-random data are reported as corrupted, irrespective of the correctness of the byte offset.
+Blocks with the correct byte offset but containing 1 or 2 errors in the pseudo-random data are reported as changed.

 f3probe assumes that the flash disk ignores higher bits of any block address used in block operations.
 In hardware, this simply means that the